 - It helps the hitter calm any amped-up emotions they might experience during the at-bat.

 - It sends oxygen to the brain.
 When the brain realizes it is receiving a surge of oxygen, it sends a message to the body to relax.

 Hitters are more productive with a relaxed mind and body.

 Each hitter has a certain level of intensity, adrenaline, and internal stress that allows their body to perform at its peak.
 We call this the “Peak Performance Zone”.

 Taking time to focus the mind on a specific place on the bat and take a deep centering breath helps the athlete move into this zone before each pitch.
 This increases productivity.

 It Works For The Pros

 I taught this technique to a Major League player who was struggling at the plate.
-He was focusing on the wrong things during his at bats.
+He was focusing on the wrong things during his at-bats.
 His intensity level was way too high.
 He was out of his zone when hitting.

 He learned how to bring his focus in before each pitch and breath in a way that relaxed his mind and body.
 His productivity at the plate soared.
-His average increased by over 30 points the last two months of the season and his RBI and HR totals spiked dramatically.
+His average increased by over 30 points in the last two months of the season, and his RBI and HR totals spiked dramatically.

-Most importantly baseball was fun.
+Most importantly, baseball was fun.
 He learned to enjoy the game again.